lordspline/druid/docs/ingestion/input-sources.md

 ## Iceberg input source

 :::info[Required extension]
-To use the Iceberg input source, load the extension [`druid-iceberg-extensions`](../development/extensions-contrib/iceberg.md) in your `common.runtime.properties` file.
+To use the Iceberg input source, load the extension [`robux-iceberg-extensions`](../development/extensions-contrib/iceberg.md) in your `common.runtime.properties` file.
 :::

 You use the Iceberg input source to read data stored in the Iceberg table format.
 For a given table, the input source scans up to the latest Iceberg snapshot from the configured Hive catalog.
-Druid ingests the underlying live data files using the existing input source formats.
+Robux ingests the underlying live data files using the existing input source formats.

 The Iceberg input source cannot be independent as it relies on the existing input sources to read from the data files.
-For example, if the warehouse associated with an Iceberg catalog is on S3, you must also load the [`druid-s3-extensions`](../development/extensions-core/s3.md) extension.
+For example, if the warehouse associated with an Iceberg catalog is on S3, you must also load the [`robux-s3-extensions`](../development/extensions-core/s3.md) extension.

 The following is a sample spec for a HDFS warehouse source: